Imagine walking through ancient streets in Spain with candlelight and slow drums echoing around you.

-It’s not just about religion — it’s about feeling something.
+It’s not just about religion.
+It’s about feeling something.
 When you stand among the crowds and watch the pasos pass by, you feel the weight of history, the pride of tradition, and the shared silence of thousands.
+You begin to notice how people gather quietly, waiting for the solemn processions to pass, creating a powerful and emotional atmosphere.

 Where It All Began